radarbot-team/radarbot-team-best-pratices/design-patterns/DesignPatterns.md

 - (NSRect)windowWillUseStandardFrame:(NSWindow *)window defaultFrame:(NSRect)newFrame;
 ```

-The delegate that implements these methods can block the impending event (by returning *NO* in the first two methods), or alter a suggested value (the index set and the frame rectangle in the last two methods).

-Other delegation methods are invoked by messages that do not expect a return value and so are typed to return *void*.
-These messages are purely informational, and the method names often contain *Did*, *Will*, or some other indication of a transpired or impending event.
+Delegation methods with no returning type, are purely informational, and the method names often containa *Did*, *Will*, or some other indication of a transpired or impending event.

 ```objectivec
 //NSWindow